 - Mail or email the open records request form to the Mastery Charter Right to Know Officer at:

-Michael Patron, Director of Compliance
+Michael Patron, Compliance and Regulatory Officer

 Mastery Charter Schools – NST Office